Best Cheap Health Insurance in Ohio (2025)

 SummaCare is one of the top health insurance companies in the country, earning a perfect score of five stars from HealthCare.gov.
 But plans are only available in Akron and nearby counties.

-SummaCare's plans give you high quality medical care, have great customer satisfaction, and often include extras such as vision care and wellness programs.
+SummaCare's individual plans give you high quality medical care, have great customer satisfaction, and often include extras such as vision care and wellness programs.

 The downside is that you'll have a smaller network of doctors and hospitals where you can use your plan, unless it's an emergency.